-Most ferns have large and flat leaves that are divided into leaflets.
-The leaflets are technically known as pinnae.
-In some species, the pinnae are further divided, giving the leaf a lacy appearance.
 Ferns are vascular plants, which means they contain vessels that conduct nutrients and water.
 They don’t produce flowers or seeds, however.
 Instead, their reproduction involves spores.
 They usually live in moist and partially shaded habitats, though some live in drier areas.
 The western sword fern generally grows in the shade of trees and in the understory of forests.

 Unfortunately, multiple classification systems for ferns exist.
 One system places the majority of ferns—including the western sword fern —in the phylum or division known as the Pteridophyta.
 Pteridology is the study of ferns.

 Features of Ferns

-The frond of the western sword fern is divided into pinnae.
+The blade of the western sword fern is divided into pinnae.
 In some ferns (though not in the sword fern), each pinna is divided into pinnules.
 The pinnules are divided yet again in certain species.
 The result is an attractive frond with a lacy or feathery appearance.

 The leaf part that is referred to as the midrib in flowering plants is called the rachis in ferns.
-The short stem at the base of the frond is referred to as the stipe.
+The short stem at the base of the frond is the stipe.
 The stipes of a fern emerge separately from the ground.
 They come from the rhizome, which is a specialized underground stem that produces roots and shoots.